ZwaarContrast/resumes/ROY_BAKKER.md

 ## Experience

-### 2017
+### 2018
+**BEEQUIP**, React application
+Started in february 2018 and set to be launched in september of 2018.
+I was responsible for the development of a React application which is used by vendors and brokers to apply for a lease.
+Techniques: _React, Graphql, Javascript, ES2017, Jest, Flow_

 **New10**, React application
 Started in october 2016 and launched in september of 2017 as a subsidary of ABN AMRO, New10 is platform for SME lending.
 I was responsible for the development of the React application.
-Techniques: _React, Redux, Graphql, Javasrcript, ES2017_
+Techniques: _React, Redux, Graphql, Javascript, ES2017, Jest_

+### 2017
+**New10**, React application
+See above

 ### 2016
 **New10**, React application
 See above

 **Internal**, various projects